HL7NZ/hpi/input/pagecontent/addPractitioner.md

     * ethnicity
    * An add request made by an RA must include a unique RA source person identifier that does not already exist in HPI within the same source as that submitted
    * A request cannot create an HPI record which is a duplicate of another Practitioner record
-   * An add request cannot contain an RA identifier that already exists in the HPI
    * An add request may include:
       * educational qualifications
       * languages (communication)